 Wayward Brewing Co.

-Hanging off a backstreet of Pyrmont Bridge Road between Camperdown and Annandale, Wayward Brewing Co. is a hidden gem waiting to be discovered.
-Since its beginnings in early 2012, Founder Peter Philip and Head Brewer Shaun Blissett have created a craft beer brewery empire in Sydney’s Inner West.
-Hop in for a guided tour, tasting or, just a relaxed time with friends.
+Tucked in a backstreet off Pyrmont Bridge Road – between Camperdown and Annandale – is Wayward Brewing Co., a hidden gem waiting to be discovered.
+Since their beginnings in early 2012, Founder Peter Philip and head brewer Shaun Blissett have created a craft beer brewery empire in Sydney’s Inner West.
+Here you can hop on over for a guided tour, tasting or, just a relaxed time with friends.
 Living by their mantra ‘Wayward in our approach but meticulous when it comes to brewing,’ this brewery is a must-visit for any Sydneysider.

 Tucked behind Enmore Road in Newtown, you’ll find Young Henrys brewing everything from lager to cider, IPA, ale and even gin.
 Since March of 2012, Young Henrys grew enormously in less than a blink of an eye.
 Originally with the intention to brew solely for the local community, Young Henrys is now a beckoning brewery for any malt and hop lover out there.
 With a tasting bar and brewery tour available on site, it comes to no surprise as why they’ve made our list of the best New South Wales breweries.

-Overlooking Cabbage Tree Bay and with Manly Beach to its back, the iconic Brewpub Manly is where this famed brewery originated 15 years ago.
-Despite time and taste changing, the original microbrewery still remains on site and, as it comes to no surprise, it still brews some of the finest craft beers served – especially the entire core range on tap.
-Alongside the brewery tours (that include a core tasting rack), guests can also enjoy a wide range of mouthwatering food to wash down all of that ale!
+Overlooking Cabbage Tree Bay and with Manly Beach to its back, the iconic 4 Pines Brewpub Manly is where this famed brewery originated 15 years ago.
+Despite time and taste changing, the original microbrewery remains on site and, as it comes to no surprise, it still brews some of the finest craft beers in Sydney.
+With the entire core range on tap, 4 Pines Brewpub Manly also offers brewery tours and a wide range of mouthwatering food to wash down all of that ale!